 If you have a worker’s compensation claim and have applied for or collect social security benefits, you would be well advised to consult with a worker’s compensation attorney and/or social security attorney prior to settling your worker’s compensation claim.

 In Indiana, most worker’s compensation settlements are comprised of compensation for a person’s permanent partial impairment (“PPI”).
 PPI is defined through case law as a loss of physical function.
 PPI compensation is not based on a person’s past or future income loss and is not a wage replacement benefit.
 It is often paid to an injured worker in a lump sum.

-Despite this, the Social Security Administration views worker’s compensation settlements, even just PPI settlements, as income and will use this income to off-set the social security benefits due to a claimant.
+Despite this, the Social Security Administration views worker’s compensation settlements, even just PPI settlements, as income and will use this income to offset the social security benefits due to a claimant.
 However, this offset can be minimized by the use of particular language in the worker’s compensation settlement documents.
-This language theoretically spreads the worker’s compensation settlement proceeds throughout the claimant’s life expectancy, typically resulting in no or a much lesser offset amount.
+This language theoretically spreads the worker’s compensation settlement proceeds throughout the claimant’s life expectancy, typically resulting in a much lesser offset amount or none at all.

 Without this language, the Social Security Administration will likely use a person’s temporary total disability rate to offset the social security disability benefits due.
-This could reduce a claimant’s monthly social security benefits drastically.
+This could drastically reduce a claimant’s monthly social security benefits.